-2. Then click on Send to Scintillometer.
+- 1. Click on Scintillometer Settings and edit the fields for the new scintillometer IP and scintillometer gateway and port number. - 2.
+Then click on Send to Scintillometer.
 The settings in red are now transferred to the S-PC.
 If the scintillometer has successfully changed its IP / gateway / port settings, a confirmation message is displayed.
 After the IP / gateway / port numbers have been altered on the scintillometer, it is not possible to connect to it anymore through a peer-to-peer connection.
-Therefore, connect the scintillometer's communication line to the network.

-3. Let us assume, the user's administrator has reserved the following network settings for the H-PC:
+Therefore, connect the scintillometer's communication line to the network. - 3.
+Let us assume, the user's administrator has reserved the following network settings for the H-PC:

+IP: 160.144.13.201

-IP: 160.144.13.201 Standard Gateway: 160.144.11.1
+Standard Gateway: 160.144.11.1

-Modify the H-PC TCP/IP settings by clicking Change and enter the new settings.
+Modify the H-PC TCP/IP settings by clicking Change Host IP setting and enter the new settings.
 Confirm your changes with Apply.
 The H-PC then needs to be connected to the network as well.
-Now both, the S-PC and the H-PC, are properly connected to the network with specific unique addresses and a connection between the two can be established over the network (e.g. click on Connect to verify this).
+Now both, the S-PC and the H-PC, are properly connected to the network with specific unique addresses and a connection between the two can be established over the network by clicking Connect.
 Click Apply in the TCP-IP Interface menu to save the new settings.